Woah! This IKEA HACK– IKEA TV stand turned out amazing! I will show you how we did it, so you can too!

 ( affiliate links)

-As you see, we measured where the legs would go so they will be nice and even from the edges.
+As you see, we measured where the legs would go so they will be beautiful and even from the edges.
 We screwed all the legs and longer wood pieces to the bottom of the shelving unit.

 Cool!
 I got my legs on, all I needed to add the doors on!